 It's the 21st century, and the world is at our fingertips.
 Anything is possible - and available.
-Everything is true.
-More than ever, it has become our personal responsibility to filter what we allow in - knowing that everything we expose ourselves to becomes a part of our consciousness.
+More than ever, it has become our personal responsibility to filter what we allow in.
+Our big-picture values emerge through each daily decision, bridging the gap between a sustainable world, and reality.

 We can't assume things work elsewhere like they do in the U.S. - we have no context for the working conditions of these people in developing countries who are working a lifetime of 13 hour days in sweatshops and sleeping in dirty dormitories.
 Whether we want to look at it or not, the truth is that the majority of our clothes are made in exploitation and violation of basic human rights.